Coley Park: History

 In 1956 the then Reading Corporation purchased the southern section of Coley Park estate for a future council housing estate.
 By 1958 new residents were arriving and by 1960 a set of three high-rise 15-storey flats were under construction.
 By the end of the 1960s a row of five shops, a pub, a church and a school had been built on the Coley Park estate.
 New roads built at this stage included Wensley Road and Lesford Road.

-In 1993 the Berkshire Independent Hospital run by Ramsay Health Care UK was purpose built on a site (part of the ministry site) adjacent to Coley House.
+In 1993 the Berkshire Independent Hospital run by Ramsay Health Care UK was purpose built on part of the former ministry site adjacent to Coley House.
 This involved constructing a new access road (known as Swallows Croft) parallel to Wensley Road and between that road and Coley House.
 Subsequently, Coley House itself underwent major restoration works, including the construction of new buildings to the rear and a complete facelift of the roof areas.
-Today this Grade II Heritage-listed building contains consulting rooms and other outpatient facilities for the hospital.
+Today this Grade II listed building contains consulting rooms and other outpatient facilities for the hospital.

 Two new housing developments on the site of Coley House's former gardens followed around 2000.
 One, at the end of Swallows Croft, replaced the later of the ministry office blocks.
 The other, accessed by the new Rembrandt Way, was situated to the north of the hospital.
-The earlier ministry office was refurbished and reroofed for continued use by Department for Environment, Food and Rural Affairs, but this too eventually succumbed to a further housing development, being closed in 2011 before being demolished and replaced by 71 new homes.
+The earlier ministry office was refurbished and reroofed for continued use by Department for Environment, Food and Rural Affairs, but this was replaced by a further housing development, being closed in 2011 before being demolished and replaced by 71 new homes.